 Let’s say you received an inheritance, or you have a lump sum sitting in the bank, you are tired of earning no interest on it, and you are frustrated to see the market go up.
 One strategy is to do what we call dollar-cost averaging.
 Instead of moving all that money into the market today, you set up a plan to move it into the market gradually, say, over a period of 18 months.

 If you have $100,000 to invest, you transfer $5,555 a month, purchasing the market at 18 prices instead of today’s one.
-There is no guarantee this strategy will produce a profit, and, if the market keeps going up, you might lose out on short-term gains.
-It would help you, though, if there were a considerable drop of, say, 57%—which happened to the market during the Great Recession.
+Of course, there is no guarantee this strategy will produce a profit, and if the market keeps going up, you might lose out on short-term gains.
+However, it would help you if there were a considerable drop of, say, 57%—which happened to the market during the Great Recession.